 Hi folks, well it`s that time of year again.
 Feel free to roam around the store to find what you need for the upcoming holidays!
 Bird houses and owl boxes can be installed, by me, if you live in the area.
 Coasters are always going out the door so get them while they`re still in stock.
 Any custom piece of furniture can be created to your specific desires.
 Last year was a very busy year for customer orders and we thoroughly enjoyed every minute of the rush.
 Please get in touch with me soon if you are thinking about a custom piece of furniture that is not currently in the store.
 Click on the link below to begin your search and thank you very much for your support in advance!!

-A year ago when my partner and I bought a home, and 60 acres of forest, we began making plans for a good use of the land.
+A year ago when my wife and I bought a home, and 60 acres of forest, we began making plans for a good use of the land.
 We started making trails and recording all the wildlife documented by sightings and sign.
 We were on our way to making a privately owned nature reserve that would allow people to enjoy the beauty of the forest in a way that would be unique in PEI.
 A place for vacationers to tent and explore an outback that has become very scarce to this Canadian province.

-The island has been stripped of it's forest to accommodate agricultural to such a degree that wildlife, many times, is tricky to find.
+The island has been stripped of it's forest to accommodate agriculture to such a degree that wildlife, many times, is tricky to find.
 Animals like the Red Fox are very common and are regularly seen in neighborhoods and city streets.
 They are hesitant to occupy the remaining forest that in-habitat their larger cousins, the Coyote, and have become accustomed to live alongside human residence.
 The Coyote has once again managed to instill fear into many of the locals as it is the largest predator on the island.
 Many of the island's people that I have spoken with have a very delusional thought process of this majestic animal.
 News stories and social media have made it seem like the coyote is more of a viscous, child eating animal than the extremely stealthy and intelligent survivor it truly is.

 Saying all this, my plans have slightly changed for our property.
 The goal is no longer to have people come and use the land for adventure but to keep this land from as much human presence as possible.
 It is becoming more of a home base for a growing research operation that is continuing to develop.
 We have had trail cameras set up in different random locations and have been documenting what creatures have been using the land.
 My main pursuit is collecting as much information about the coyote population as I can.
 I am planning to dedicate my time here to help protect an animal that has no protection.
 Endlessly working to keep hunters and trappers off this section of land and creating a safe haven for all the wildlife that chooses to come here.
 As I look over images of the creatures that could possibly take up residence here I know without a doubt, it will all be worth it.